Kaydonbob03/kaydonbot/README.md

 ### Contributing

-Contributions to KaydonBotV2 are welcome!
+Contributions to KaydonBot are welcome!
 Please feel free to submit pull requests or open issues to discuss proposed changes or report bugs.

 ## License